pwtail/wsgi_plus/README.md

 # RFC: WSGI+

-### The application shouldn’t do anything that takes an undefined amount of time
+### Application shouldn’t do anything that takes an undefined amount of time

 An excerpt from gunicorn [docs](https://docs.gunicorn.org/en/stable/design.html?highlight=timeout#choosing-a-worker-type) says: